exec-helper/source/src/plugins/docs/exec-helper-plugins-make.md

 The path to the Makefile.
 This is either an absolute path are a path relative to the location of this file.
 Default: \em . (the current working directory).

 ## command-line
-Additional command line parameters to pass to the bootstrap script as a list of separate arguments.
+Additional command line parameters to pass to make as a list of separate arguments.
 By default no additional arguments are added.

 # EXAMPLE
 ## Configuration